 Whether you are applying for an irrevocable trust tax ID or simply trying to make the tax-paying process simpler, IRS EIN Tax ID Filing Service is here to help your business.
 We provide step-by-step instructions for any complicated process, such as receiving an EIN for irrevocable trust.
 The support team is also available to help you 24/7.
 Turn to IRS EIN Tax ID Filing Service to make the process of completing any official government application as simple as possible.

 Building a business is a feat of personal strength, and not for the faint of heart.
 A lot of blood, sweat, and tears goes into launching an infant company, and watching it blossom and thrive can be one of the crowning achievements of your professional life.

 There are a lot of hassles to overcome, including tons of paperwork and applications to process.
-Thankfully, IRS-EIN has your back when it comes to answering questions about your employer identification number and state tax ID number.
+Thankfully, IRS EIN Tax ID Filing Service has your back when it comes to answering questions about your employer identification number and state tax ID number.

 Federal vs. State ID Number

 When it comes to a federal vs. state ID number, things can sometimes get confusing.
 A federal ID number is basically the same as an employer ID number, and is a unique set of nine digits (formatted 12-3456789) that defines your business as a working, tax-paying entity by the Internal Revenue Service (IRS) within the United States of America.
 You use your federal ID number to conduct tax-related tasks, such as opening a business bank account, or filing your business taxes in April.